 In this tourist literature, the lip-plate symbolizes the ‘tribal’ and ‘untouched’ world of the Mursi, which should not be missed by anyone venturing into the Omo Valley.
-But it is their growing integration into the economic life of the highlands, and their growing dependence on market exchange, which drives Mursi of both sexes to play the demeaning part of archetypal primitives, as they line up to be photographed by passing tourists in exchange for one or two Ethiopian Birr (0.0Tourists and tourism: a reader 7 or 0.14 USD) per photograph.
+But it is their growing integration into the economic life of the highlands which drives Mursi of both sexes to play the demeaning part of archetypal primitives, as they line up to be photographed by passing tourists in exchange for the equivalent of a few pence.

-The exaggerated body painting and body adornments (wearing cattle headdresses or women carrying guns) is an example of cultural distortions occurring in order to compete for revenue from tourism.
-Tourists are often surprised when they learn that the Mursi don’t look like this everyday.
-Also tourism has drastically altered how the Mursi treat outsiders.
-Aggressive behaviour associated with Mursi tourist areas is very rarely seen elsewhere in Mursiland.
-These encounters with tourists is one of brief financial exchange rather than based upon developing relationships, and the cash that it generates has often led to drunkenness; this resort to alcohol is partly due to the Mursi feeling increasingly peripheralised and objectified in their own home.
+The exaggerated body painting and body adornments (e.g. the wearing of cattle headdresses or women carrying guns) is an example of cultural distortions introduced in order to compete for revenue from tourists.
+Tourists are often surprised when they learn that this is not the daily appearance of the Mursi.
+In fact, tourism has drastically altered how the Mursi treat outsiders.
+The aggressive behaviour seen in places where Mursi meet tourists is very rarely found elsewhere in Mursiland.
+The encounter with tourists is based purely on a brief financial exchange, not on the development of a relationship and the cash that it generates often leads to drunkenness.
+The resort to alcohol is partly due to the Mursi feeling increasingly peripheralised and objectified in their own home.

 Jon Abbink, 'Tourism and its discontents: Suri-tourist encounters in southern Ethiopia'.
 In S. Bohn Gmelch (ed.), Tourists and tourism: a reader.
 Second Edition, 2009, pp. 115-136.
 Long Grove, Ill.: Waveland Press, Inc.